Asabeneh/30-Days-Of-JavaScript/04_Day/04_day_conditionals.md

 ### if

-In JavaScript and other programming languages the key word _if_ use to check if a condition is true and to execute the block code.
+In JavaScript and other programming languages the key word _if_ is used to check if a condition is true and to execute the block code.
 To create an if condition, we need _if_ keyword, condition inside a parenthesis and block of code inside a curly bracket({}).

 ```js
 // syntax